TEWODROS-D12/Doctor_Apointment_app/README.md

 ## Laravel Doctor appointment
-- in order to run this laravel code we need to prepare the followingtool .
+- in order to run this laravel code we need to prepare the following tool .
 - Xamp server .
 - mysql database .